-- Click on the correct network name in the "Available Networks" list - If the network has security (encryption) enabled, you will need to enter the network key.
-For more information regarding security, see the section entitled "Changing the Wireless Security Settings". - Within a few seconds, the tray icon in the lower, left-hand corner of your screen should turn green, indication of a successful connection to the network.
+- 1. Click on the correct network name in the "Available Networks" list. - 2.
+If the network has security (encryption) enabled, you will need to enter the network key.
+For more information regarding security, see the section entitled "Securing your Wi-Fi Network" in this User Manual. - Within a few seconds, the tray icon in the lower, left-hand corner of your screen should turn green, indicating a successful connection to the network.

-I can't connect to the Internet wirelessly, and my network name is not listed.
+I can't connect to the Internet wirelessly, and my network name is not listed

-If the correct network name is not listed under "Available Networks" in the wireless utility, please attempt the following troubleshooting steps:
+If the correct network name is not listed under "Available Networks" in the wireless configuration utility, please attempt the following troubleshooting steps:

-1. Temporarily move computer, if possible, five to 10 feet from the

-2. Using a computer that is connected to the Router via a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
+- 1. Temporarily move your computer, if possible, five to 10 feet away from the Router.
+Close the wireless configuration utility, and reopen it.
+If the correct network name now appears under "Available Networks", you may have a range or interference problem.
+Please see the suggestions discussed in the section titled "Placement of your Router for Optimal Performance" in this User Manual. - 2.
+Using a computer that is connected to the Router through a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
 This setting is found on the Router's wireless "Channel and SSID" configuration page.